 Questions to ask when buying a houseTaking out a mortgage is a big financial commitment and one of the biggest financial decisions you'll take in your life.

 You face many choices, which is daunting when you've never done it before.
 To get you on your way, here are the questions you should ask yourself before committing to a mortgage.
-Reading this through should give you an idea whether you are ready to apply for a mortgage.
+Reading this through should give you an idea whether you're ready to apply for a mortgage.

 A mortgage is a long-term commitment.
-You'll be repaying the lender every month probably for at least the next 25 years so it's essential that you borrow only as much as you can realistically afford to repay each month.
+You'll be repaying it every month probably for at least the next 25 years so it's essential that you borrow only as much as you can realistically afford to repay each month.

 How much can I afford to pay each month?